ntropika-labs/potion-protocol/README.md

 - `base` - Generic seed used as a basic test for: `CustomPoolCreation`, `CustomPotionCreation`, `PoolTemplate`, `EditPool` pages.
   Sharing the same database instance speeds up testing, as we can avoid reloading the environment and importing a new seed.

-- `e2e-show-pool` - Seed specific to `ShowPool` page, to allow testing page features in completed isolation
+- `e2e-show-pool` - Seed specific to `ShowPool` page, to allow testing page features in complete isolation

-- `e2e-show-potion` - Seed specific to `ShowPotion` page, to allow testing page features in completed isolation
+- `e2e-show-potion` - Seed specific to `ShowPotion` page, to allow testing page features in complete isolation

-- `e2e-show-potions` - Seed specific to `ViewPotions` page, to allow testing page features in completed isolation
+- `e2e-show-potions` - Seed specific to `ViewPotions` page, to allow testing page features in complete isolation

 ## Ganache and block time